flame-engine/flame/README.md

 ## Contributing

-__Warning__: We are working on bringing Flame to its first stable version, updates on `0.x` versions are frozen, except for bugs.
-If you want to contribute on that version, by sure that it is a bugfix.
-For contributions for the stable version, your PR must point to the `v1.0.0` branch and by sure to talk about your contribution to the team, which is accessible on [Discord](https://discord.gg/pxrBmy4).
+__Warning__: This is a historical branch!
+We are working on bringing Flame to its first stable version; updates on `0.x` versions are frozen, except for bugs.
+If you want to contribute on this version, by sure that it is a bugfix.
+For contributions for the stable version, your PR must point to the `develop` branch and by sure to talk about your contribution to the team, which is accessible on [Discord](https://discord.gg/pxrBmy4).

 Any help is appreciated!
 Comments, suggestions, issues, PRs.